Making Your Mobile App or Game Compliant With Chinese Law

 3. Establish a System to Audit and Manage User Generated Content

-Mobile app creators and app stores service providers cannot allow their apps to be used to engage in activities prohibited by laws and regulations that endanger national security, disrupt social order, and violate the legitimate rights and interests of others.
+Mobile app and game creators and app stores service providers cannot allow their apps or games to be used to engage in activities prohibited by laws and regulations that endanger national security, disrupt social order, and violate the legitimate rights and interests of others.

 Measures such as warning, restriction, suspension and account closure should be taken as appropriate in response to violations.
-Mobile app providers and app stores must consciously accept this kind of supervision, set up convenient methods for reporting and recording complaints, and promptly handle these complaints and reports.
+Mobile app and game providers, along with app stores, must consciously accept this kind of supervision, set up convenient methods for reporting and recording complaints, and promptly handle these complaints and reports.
 Otherwise, apps – and even app stores – can be held liable for content posted and spread by their users, especially if they did not have effective auditing systems in place to help prevent it.